Resorts World Manila attack: Linked shooting

-Following the identification of the casino attacker, further investigation was conducted by the Manila police to probe connections between the casino attack and the deaths of Elmer Mitra Jr. and Alvin Cruzin in Paco, Manila on the night of June 1, two hours before the attack.
-An informant at the Manila Police District divulged that the suspected murderer is theorized to have been pressured by Mitra and Cruzin, who knew the casino attacker, to repay his debt, fueling the theory that they were murdered by the same casino gunman and the killing was motivated by similar reasons as with the casino attack.
+Following identification of the attacker, further investigation was conducted by Manila police to probe connections between the attack and the deaths of Elmer Mitra Jr. and Alvin Cruzin in Paco, Manila on the night of June 1, two hours before the attack.
+An informant at the Manila Police District divulged that the suspected murderer was theorized to have been pressured by Mitra and Cruzin, to repay his debt.
+Police suspected they were murdered by the casino gunman, with similar motives to the casino attack.

-According to the informant, Mitra, age 38, a lawyer and son of former Pasay prosecutor Elmer Mitra Sr., and Cruzin, age 43, a former Manila police officer who retired in 2009 to become a casino financier, were alleged to have met with the suspect at 4 pm on June 1 for coffee, at Maxims Hotel, Resorts World Manila, before the three left to travel in Mitra's dark gray BMW 3 Series.
-CCTV evidence was also provided of the crash itself, depicting Mitra's car traveling along Paco Park at approximately 10 pm, just as gunshots were heard by passerby before the car crashes and flips over; an occupant emerged from the wreckage and escaped with a limp (corroborating with the taxi driver's account that the casino gunman was already limping before the shooting), leaving Mitra and Cruzin behind, who were later discovered dead from gunshot wounds in the heads from behind.
-A figure matching the suspect's description was then sighted via another CCTV recording walking to the suspect's house, before emerging from the house at 11 pm in attire and equipment matching those of the casino gunman.
-Four 9mm casings, six bullets, and a 9mm Tanfoglio semi-automatic pistol (serial #Z04575) were recovered by the police from the crash site, and the suspect's bloody cargo pants matching the description in the crash footage was also found in the suspect's home.
-On June 22, Senior Inspector Rommel Anicete of the Manila Police District homicide division chief confirmed that the casino gunman is the only person of interest in the twin shooting case following forensic tests on the car wreck.
+Mitra, a 38 year-old lawyer and son of former Pasay prosecutor Elmer Mitra Sr., and Cruzin, age 43, former Manila police officer then casino financier, were thought to have met the suspect at 4 pm on June 1 for coffee, at Maxims Hotel, Resorts World Manila, before the three left in Mitra's dark gray BMW 3 Series.
+CCTV evidence was also provided of the crash itself, depicting Mitra's car traveling along Paco Park at approximately 10pm, as gunshots were heard by passersby before the car crashed and flipped; an occupant emerged from the wreckage and escaped with a limp (corroborating accounts that the casino gunman was limping before the shooting).
+Mitra and Cruzin did not emerge and were later discovered dead from gunshot wounds to their heads from behind.
+A figure matching the suspect's description recorded by another CCTV camera walking to the Carlos' house, then emerging from the house at 11pm in attire and equipment matching the casino gunman.
+Four 9mm casings, six bullets, and a 9mm Tanfoglio semi-automatic pistol were recovered from the crash, and bloody cargo pants matching the crash footage were found in Carlos' home.
+On June 22, the Manila Police homicide division chief confirmed the casino gunman was the only suspect in the twin shooting case.